dhbwiewarsessen/dhbwwe-app/Documentation/Manage Rating/UC Manage Rating.md

 # 2. Flow of Events
 ## 2.1 Basic Flow

 ## 2.2 Alternative Flows

 # 3. Special Requirements

+You have to be to logged in to be able to use the features

 # 4. Preconditions

+* Create:
+* * User has to be logged in.
+* Edit:
+* * The logged in user needs to have a rating which they created ealier.
+* Delete:
+* * The logged in user needs to have a rating which they created earlier.

 # 5. Postconditions
+n/a

 # 6. Function Points
+n/a